'Learning God's Way'

 At the Foundation and Key Stage 1 the children are taught Christianity and Judaism.
 When they enter Key Stage 2, they are introduced to other faiths such as Hinduism, Sikhism and Islam, as well as Christianity.
 Each class is taught Religious Education on a weekly basis with the time increasing as they enter Key Stage 2.
 Classes use members of the local community such as our Vicar, as well as visits to a Hindu Mandir and a Sikh Gurdwara to further enrich and enhance the teaching of this subject.

 Also as a Church School, we recognize that Worship is an important, valued and special part of everyday school life.
-We hold Whole School Acts of Worship on most days and all classes will hold their own Acts of Worship on other days.Children start and end the day with a prayer.
+We hold Whole School Acts of Worship and all classes hold a 'Prayer Worship' that is open to friends and family each half term.Children pray regularly throughout the day (morning, lunch and end of day).
+They are also given regular opportunities to write their own prayers and share them with others.

 St. Mary's Church is our local Church, and Revd.
 Rana James, who is the Vicar of St. Mary's Church, is also the School's Chaplain.
 Together with our dedicated staff, Rana guides and steers the Spiritual Life of all pupils at St Marys.
 Her responsibilities include advising on collective worships, held regularly at the school and weekly school assemblies.
 As the school’s link with our local church, Rana encourages pupils to interact and get involved with external events and activities, helping pupils to develop social and community responsibility.